grafana/agent/docs/flow/config-language/expressions/operators.md

 ```

 River's access operators support accessing of arbitrarily nested values.
-Square brackets can be used to access zero-indexed array indices as well as object fields by enclosing them in double quotes.
+Square brackets can be used to access zero-indexed array indices as well as
+object fields by enclosing the field name in double quotes.
-The dot operator can be used to access both object inner elements (without enclosing them in double quotes) and component Exports.
+The dot operator can be used to access both object fields (without double
+quotes) and component Exports.
 ```river
 obj["app"]
 arr[1]